magichourhq/magic-hour-python/README.md

 project_id = create_response.id
 print(f"Started project: {project_id}")

-# You must manually handle the rest:
+# You must handle the rest:
-# 1. Poll for completion using image_projects.get() or setup webhook
+# 1. Poll for completion.
+We provide a helper function to handle polling for you
+result = client.v1.image_projects.check_status(
+    wait_for_completion=True,
+    download_outputs=False,
+)
 # 2. Download files using the download URLs
+download_urls = result.downloads
+# download the files using your preferred way
 ```

 ### Choosing Between Which Function to use